ark-lang/ark/README.md

 * Commenting on issues
 * Creating issues (proposals, bugs, etc)
 * Writing documentation
+* Writing tests and other projects in Alloy

 ## License
 Alloy is licensed under the [MIT License](/LICENSE.md).